jeofree/samples/README.md

 <br/><br/>

-## Recent Work: New Developer Hire Guide
+## Recent Work: New Hire/Developer Guide

 I created this in Confluence, this is a PDF export of one part of a topic, with a small amount of redacted content.